piedoom/TumblrSharp/README.md

 Documentation
 ========

 Please refer to the [Wiki](https://github.com/piedoom/TumblrSharp/wiki) to learn how to use TumblrSharp.
+A complete documentation can be found [here](https://cataurus.github.io/TumblrSharp/).

 Why?
 ========